Concentration inequalities for semidefinite least squares based on data: Introduction

 In general, however, the complexity of~\eqref{eq.sdls} is dominated by the SD constraint.
 In this letter, we ask the question of \emph{when we can safely remove} the \gls{SD} constraint and thereby transform the \gls{SDP}~\eqref{eq.sdls} into an easier program frequently turning into a \gls{QP}, according to the shape of $\mathcal X$.
 This can not be done in general if the \gls{SD} constraints are added for the purpose of regularizing the problem.
 However, when $A$ and $b$ stack noisy samples as in \eqref{eq.sdls}, the ``true'' optimal solution $x^\star\in\mathcal X$ is the one obtained with non-noisy unbiased (possibly infinite) data samples, and $\Lambda(F(x^\star)) \in [m,L]$, then one can safely relax the requirement on the span of $F(x)$, and analyze the distribution of the eigenvalues of $F(x^\star_N)$, where the (random) quantity $x^\star_N$ solves \eqref{eq.sdls} with no \gls{SD} constraints and $N$ noisy samples.

 The question of determining in probability when certain constraints are satisfied, which are so for the true process $x^\star$, goes under the umbrella of concentration inequalities, which offer bounds on how random variables deviate from a certain value (typically, the expectation).
-Concentration inequalities, also known as tail bounds or finite-sample certificates \cite{krikheli2021finite}, have a long history in statistical learning---see, e.g., \cite[Ch.~1]{bach2024learning}---and they have been recently used for data-driven control and decision-making \cite{tsiamis2023statistical,ye2024learning,fabiani2025finite} as well as ordinary \gls{LS} \cite{bousquet2000algorithmic}.
-Here, we will be interested in matrix concentration inequalities, and we will make extensive use of the results in \cite{tropp2012user}.
-While potentially related, \cite{couillet2022random} focuses on concentration of measures, which go beyond our interest.
+Concentration inequalities, also known as tail bounds or finite-sample certificates \cite{krikheli2021finite}, have a long history in statistical learning---see, e.g., \cite[Ch.~1]{bach2024learning}---and they have been recently used for data-driven control and decision-making \cite{hardt2016train,tsiamis2023statistical,ye2024learning,fabiani2025finite} as well as ordinary \gls{LS} \cite{bousquet2000algorithmic}.
+Here, we will be interested in matrix concentration inequalities aligned to the McDiarmid's one as in \cite[\S 7]{tropp2012user}.
+Although other type of concentration inequalities tailored for matrices exist, such as Bernstein \cite[\S 6]{tropp2012user}\cite{oliveira2009concentration} or PAC-Bayes \cite{catoni2016pac,minsker2018sub}, none of them captures the deviation between the sampled value and the expected value of a matrix function when evaluated on independent random variables.
+This is a key aspect in our data-driven framework.
+Concentration of measures as in \cite{couillet2022random}, instead, go beyond our interest.

 Our contributions can then be summarized as follows: \begin{enumerate} \item We establish a distribution-free concentration bound on the span of $F(x^\star_N)$, where $x^\star_N$ minimizes \eqref{eq.sdls} with no \gls{SD} constraints, and it is therefore much easier to solve; \item Based on the previous result, when the original \gls{SDLS} is designed to learn a quadratic, yet unknown, function, we show how to bound the error between a gradient descent iterate minimizing the surrogate cost obtained with no \gls{SD} constraints and the true minimizer $x^\star$. \end{enumerate} Finally, our theoretical results are corroborated on a numerical example addressing a quadratic function fitting problem.